8 Things To Do in Maui: Travel Guide and Vacation Rental Accommodations

 For an ultimate Hawaiian culture experience, enjoy a night at Old Lāhainā Lūʻau.
 A lūʻau is a Hawaiian celebration filled with feasting and entertainment.
 You’ll surely leave the place feeling full from being treated like ʻohana or family by the locals, savory authentic Hawaiian dishes, vibrant cultural dances and demonstrations, and panoramic ocean views.
 It’s definitely going to be a night to remember.

 Wine tasting is probably the last thing you’ve expected on a tropical island like Maui.
 But the island’s unique pineapple wines, alongside clay shooting and horseback riding activities, are something you shouldn’t miss!
-While having a sip of this tropical wine, experience the 200-year history of ‘Ulupalakua Ranch.
+While having a sip of this tropical wine, experience the 200-year history of ‘Ulupalakua Ranch located in Kula, Hawaii on the Island of Maui.
 It was once the favorite spot of Hawaiian royals and among Hawaii’s major producers of sugarcane.

 If you’re into diving, you should head over to Pu’u Kekaa (now commonly called Black Rock) and witness a grand leap of a professional cliff diver atop the lava rock cliffs there for free.
 It’s a tradition inspired by the legend of Kahekili, the last chief of Maui.
 According to the legends, he jumped from the sacred Pu’u Kekaa into the ocean below to prove his spiritual strength.
 You can snorkel the beach’s clear waters or try the cliff dive yourself—only if you’re brave!